 The Generic section pertains to all patient safety concerns - incidents, near misses, and unsafe conditions - and includes basic information about all types of events.
-Examples of generic information include type of event, location, and level of harm.
+Examples of generic information include type of event, location, contributing factors, and level of harm.
 This section displays the distributions of the types of events and unsafe conditions reported by the AHRQ-listed PSOs.
-The section also presents descriptive statistics about the extent of residual harm experienced by patients who have been impacted by reported patient safety incidents.